chenhanpolyu/AutoFly-demo/README.md

 # AutoFly-demo
-All the required ROS packages for autonomous flight demo Just clone this repo at your root path, treat this folder as a workspace folder.
+All the required ROS packages for autonomous flight demo.

+Just clone this repo at your root path, treat this folder as a workspace folder.

 Please enter each folder inside /src and install the packages's dependencies as introduced in the README file.